jorishr/notes-on-backend/authentication/jwt/tokens_based_auth.md

 ## Refresh tokens
 Once a JWT is created, it does not expire unless you give it an expiration date.
 This means that a user that has logged in once, will be forever able to access the app data with that same token.
 This is not secure and therefore the initial tokens are set expire after x minutes.

 A refresh token is used to renew the access token.
-The refresh token is stored seperately, thus you revoke the base token every couple of minutes and the user needs to present the refresh token to continue to use the app.
+The refresh token is stored separately, thus you revoke the base token every couple of minutes and the user needs to present the refresh token to continue to use the app.

 The problem of a stolen token persists but you can invalidate the refresh token by creating a logout route.